-The StageLight mixing interface shows 8 Control Channels (or 12 Control Channels on the iPad with 12,9" display).
-Each of them controls one fixture with all its characteristics (e.g. master, color, pan, tilt, ...), a group of fixtures or a cue.
-With the Control Channel Switch you can select 6 areas each with 8 Control Channels (or each with 12 Control Channels on the iPad with 12,9" display).
-So you can control a maximum of 48/72 single fixtures depending on your device.
-Each control channel has a Channel Master Fader, a Select Button, a Fixture Control Button, a Effect Button and a Flash Button.
-When you first entering the app the Channel Master Fader and all buttons (apart from the Select Button) are inactive.
+The StageLight mixing interface shows between 10 and up to 14 Control Channels depends on the iPad´s display size.
+Each of them controls one fixture with all its characteristics (e.g. intensity, color, pan, tilt, ...), a group of fixtures or a cue.
+With the Page Switch you can select one of 200 pages.
+So you can control a maximum of 2000/2080 single fixtures depending on your device.
+Each control channel has a Intensity Fader, a Select Button, a Fixture Control Button, a Effect Button, a Flash Button and a Auto Fade-in/Fade-out Button.
+When you first entering the app the Intensity Fader and all buttons (apart from the Select Button) are inactive.
 The various channel features become active when you assign a fixture to the channel.
 The buttons and faders that do become active depend on the characteristics of the fixture (i.e., which dmx channel types it has).

 Opens a dialog to assign a fixture, a group or a cue to a control channel.

 This button opens a dialog to adjust all control attributes of the corresponding fixture or a group of fixtures (e.g. a specific program).
 If the fixture has only a DMX master channel this button is inactive.

 Select a fixture or group to the 1-8 effect output channel.
 See the chapter Working with Effects for more details.